Ryuji-Hazama/LegacyVsModern/sqrt/README.md

 - Just guide the logic.
 - Flow-centric
-- Programmer controls
+- The programmer controls
   - Logic (calculations)
   - Loop
 - No need to consider memory structure - the compiler handles memory and registers.
 - Able to use operands in calculations.
-- More readable for human.
+- More readable for humans.

 \* ***Please don't say "you can use \<math.h\>."*** :sweat_smile: